How to Install Jellyfin Media Server on Debian 12 and 11

 http://localhost:8096/web/index.html#/wizardstart.html

-The http://localhost:8096/web address redirects HTTP requests to the remote server.
-Once the initial setup is complete, you can access your Jellyfin media server by replacing {server-ip-address} with your remote server IP address at https://{server-ip-address}:8096.
+After the initial setup is complete, you can access your Jellyfin media server directly from a browser.
+Replace {server-ip-address} with your server’s IP address:

 sudo apt install ufw